 The resolution and format choices are also remarkable.
 For any given wallpaper you have options for separate image downloads for left and right screens, a full image to stretch across two screens, or the original image download.
 There’s even a useful auto-detect feature that offers a download option based on the screen you’re currently using.

 DMB (Dual Monitor Backgrounds)

 Twelve South is more of a boutique service than anything else.
 It offers several “collections,” or mini categories to download for those who want different wallpaper options, but each is centered around the same theme.
 These backgrounds encapsulate everything from the Hawaiian islands to shots of San Francisco in the fall, among others.

 Many of the backgrounds are specifically designed for matching up two different types of screens, too.
-Say you have a MacBook and an iMac at work, Twelve South’s catalog will allow you to choose a dual-screen background that fits within the confines of your system, while remaining distinct.
+Say you have a MacBook and an iMac at work — Twelve South’s catalog will allow you to choose a dual-screen background that fits within the confines of your system, while remaining distinct.
 It’s a fun, high-quality way of unifying your devices, especially if they come from the same product families.

-Digital Blasphemy’s creator has been working for years to create various wallpapers, and is known for adding digital effects to basically everything.
+Digital Blasphemy wears its early 2000s heart on its sleeve with a truly retro website look.
+Its digital wallpapers though, are anything but antiquated.
+Its creator has been working for years to create various wallpapers, and is known for adding digital effects to basically everything.
 There are dual and tri-screen images to pick from, and more choices than you might expect from just one big CGI project.
 The images tend to lean toward the fantastical and otherworldly, making them ideal if you’re bored of the same old landscape shots.

-For pop culture images — Imgur Dual Monitor Wallpapers
+Imgur Dual Monitor Wallpapers

 They are completely random, but if you’re looking for that one Portal reference or a great Avengers background, this is a good place to start.
 There’s no guarantee that the collection will be updated in the future, but we’ll take what we can get.